-Lately I feel like a dog that’s just been let out of his cage, over-excited by the total and sudden freedom running like a maniac until he can no longer stand.
-Having a desk job where you sit for 8 hours a day, week after week, for 14 years straight does not prepare you physically for spending all day everyday active and on your feet.
+Lately I’ve felt like a dog that’s just been let out of his cage, over-excited by the total and sudden freedom running like a maniac until he can no longer stand.
+Having a desk job where you sit for 8 hours a day, week after week, for 14 years straight doesn’t prepare you physically for spending all day everyday active and on your feet.

-After a quick and productive stop along the river, we moved on – our eyes now scanning the countryside for a scenic picnic spot.
+After a quick and productive stop along the river, we moved on.
+Our eyes were now scanning the countryside for a scenic picnic spot.
 We made it to the flower farm and did a quick tour.
 We were there just to look, preferring to propagate our own plants from cuttings, or trade with friends for free.
 By this time, we were ready for some food.
-We headed back toward a public park on a lake that we had passed.
+We headed back toward a public park on a lake that we’d passed.
 A nice view on a sunny day makes everything taste better.

 Back home, we turned our attention toward the fish dinner.
 We harvested some fresh salad greens from the garden, and it was also time to take the garlic scapes.
 I descaled the fish and coated it with olive oil, salt, pepper.
 Stuffed it with some dill, then into a hot oven it went until crispy.

 A nice thing about fresh ingredients is that you do not need to do much to make a tasty meal.
 Another fulfilling day of enjoying nature.
 After a delicious dinner, we enjoyed some home brews and once again, a good night’s sleep.